ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 ## Using an allowed ip policy on an instance that is integrated with other {{site.data.keyword.Bluemix_notm}} services
 {: #ip-allowlist-s2s}

 {{site.data.keyword.keymanagementserviceshort}} currently has limited allowed ip policy support for integrated services.
-If you would like to create an ip whitelist policy for a {{site.data.keyword.keymanagementserviceshort}} instance that is integrated with another service, keep in mind the following considerations before creating an allowed ip policy:
+If you would like to create an allowed ip policy for a {{site.data.keyword.keymanagementserviceshort}} instance that is integrated with another service, keep in mind the following considerations before creating an allowed ip policy:

 - {{site.data.keyword.keymanagementserviceshort}} does not currently have allowed ip policy support for instances integrated with {{site.data.keyword.containerlong_notm}}.